Commons & town green newspaper notices

 The legal requirement

 This requirement ensures that local residents and other interested parties have the opportunity to make representations or objections before the registration authority makes its decision.
+The notice must allow a minimum of 42 days (6 weeks) for objections, with the exact closing date set by the registration authority (SI 2014/3038 reg 23; SI 2007/457 reg 5).

 Key points